msarrigiannis/msc-ai-MLproject/README.md

 ### Classify a Resume
 1. Train a model using the process described above
 2. Call demo.py providing the CV file path and the txt paths (e.g. python3 demo.py resume.pdf skills.txt companies.txt universities.txt)
-3. Obtain candidate scores and predicted label
+3. Obtain candidate scores and predicted label <br>

+NOTE: The script accepts only pdf and docx documents.